 In the Downtown / Georgia State University neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 16.1% of residents here.
 This is a higher proportion of walking commuters than we found in 97.4% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-American households most often have a car, and regularly they have two or three.
-But households in the Downtown / Georgia State University neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Downtown / Georgia State University neighborhood have a highly unusual car ownership.
 26.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.6% of U.S. neighborhoods.

 Did you know that the Downtown / Georgia State University neighborhood has more Yugoslav and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.5% of this neighborhood's residents have Yugoslav ancestry and 18.7% have Sub-Saharan African ancestry.